Lo-Fi Python

 Erick

-*At the time I wrote this, I worked in a non-techincal marketing role.
-I've since moved into a role where I use Python nearly every day.
-If you're wondering how, I use Pandas, Requests and Excel a lot at my current gig.
+At the time I wrote this, I worked in a non-technical marketing role.
+After beginning my Python studies, I later found a role where I essentially got paid to write code that automated processes for a business.
+If you're wondering how, I used Pandas, Requests and Excel a lot at most recent gig.